 A vertical function block denotes the fraction of problems that have this exact solution probability.
 Specifically, the leftmost vertical function block (indicated by Arrow~(ii) at $x=0$) shows the fraction of query pairs that could not be solved by our workflow (e.g., too many qubits, or polynomial degree too high for annealing).

-The $y$-value at which the curve ends (indicated by Arrow~(iii) at $x=1$) shows the share of problem instances that our approach solved with close to 100\% solution probability.
-For reference, we plot the likelihood of solving the problem by chance (``random''), obtained by generating 500 bitvectors at random.\footnote{For QAOA, we generate bit vectors that are \emph{valid}: Each represents a matrix with one bit per row set to~1, to be comparable with constrained QAOA where this is enforced. } This likelihood is considerably lower than the measured probabilities (apart from the corner cases of solution probabilities close to zero or one).
-The $y$-value at which the random curve ends (see Arrow~(iv) at $x=1$) shows the fraction of problems that are trivial.
-Thus, the difference in fraction between Arrows~(iii) and~(iv) indicates the gains that can be contributed to our approach.
+The $y$-value at which the curve ends (see Arrow~(iii) at $x=1$) shows the share of problem instances solved with close to 100\% solution probability.
+For reference, we plot the likelihood of solving the problem by chance (``random''), obtained by generating 500 bitvectors at random.
+For QAOA, we generate bitvectors that are \emph{valid}: Each represents a matrix with one bit per row set to~1, to be comparable with constrained QAOA where this is enforced.

+This likelihood is considerably lower than the measured probabilities (apart from the corner cases of solution probabilities close to zero or one).
+The $y$-value at which the random curve ends (Arrow~(iv) at $x=1$) shows the fraction of problems that are trivial.
+Thus, the difference in fraction between Arrows~(iii) and~(iv) is the gain that can be contributed to our approach.

-Throughout, we observe even higher solution probabilities with simplification enabled (even for guessing at random).
+Throughout, we observe even higher solution probabilities when simplification is enabled (even for guessing at random).

-\myparagraph{Discussion} With simplification, more input problems become trivial to start with, and many problems become easier to solve since the number of binary variables can often be reduced.
+\myparagraph{Discussion} With simplification, more input problems become trivial to start with, and many problems become easier to solve, since the number of binary variables can often be reduced.
 Our results show that the simplification step is indeed very effective.